Kathleen McMahon, MA, LPC

 My approach to therapy is integrative, eclectic, and rooted in the belief that you are not your disorder or your symptoms.
 Alongside my lived experience, my training can help you feel seen and heard as you embrace your truest story:

-Licensed Professional Counselor (LPC) for six years (since 2019)
+Licensed Professional Counselor (LPC) (since 2019)

 Trauma-Informed/Trained

-Gottman Trained/Knowledgeable
+Gottman Informed/Trained

-Trained in Emotionally Focused Therapy (EFT)
+Emotionally Focused Therapy (EFT)–Informed/Trained

 Completed LivingWorks ASIST (Applied Suicide Intervention Skills Training)